 I read “CDC gets list of forbidden words: fetus, transgender, diversity,” in yesterday’s Washington Post.
-While the story is no doubt true I thought at first I was reading The Onion or hearing a new George Carlin skit.
+While the story is no doubt true I thought at first I was reading The Onion or hearing a George Carlin skit.
 According to the report:

 The Trump administration is prohibiting officials at the nation’s top public health agency from using a list of seven words or phrases … in official documents being prepared for next year’s budget.

 Policy analysts at the Centers for Disease Control and Prevention in Atlanta were told of the list of forbidden words at a meeting Thursday with senior CDC officials who oversee the budget, according to an analyst who took part in the 90-minute briefing.
 The forbidden words are “vulnerable,” “entitlement,” “diversity,” “transgender,” “fetus,” “evidence-based” and “science-based.”

 In some instances, the analysts were given alternative phrases.
 Instead of “science-based” or “evidence-based,” the suggested phrase is “CDC bases its recommendations on science in consideration with community standards and wishes,” the person said.
 In other cases, no replacement words were immediately offered.